location

 A new request for proposals will go out every three years and a new artwork will be chosen.

-This project was made possible by:Listening by ECU Professor Beth Blake
+This project was made possible by:Hank's Walk by Dylan Vermeul

 “With this piece, I use my garden as a surrogate to talk about diversity.
 Simply put, my entire yard is my garden – it is the place I raise chickens, grow vegetables, berries, grapes, flowers, and (happily) a lot of weeds.
 My garden is messy, overgrown, and wonderful.
 It is populated by spiders, toads, snakes, and lots of rabbits.
 When I moved here, the land was a small plot stripped of trees that had been chemically farmed, for a long time.
 The soil was depleted and the land empty - an unbearable place.
 Since that time, I have made great efforts to rebuild the soil, to enable plant growth and provide sustenance and safety for a range of insects, birds, and amphibians.
 Although my goal is to aid wildlife, my actions endlessly benefit myself and my neighbors.
 My yard is a neighborhood - a community that is constantly changing for the better.
 My garden is like any community – when diversity is supported, lives flourish.”